masak/bel/README.md

 ![225 of 353 definitions](definitions.svg)

+A summary of the remaining big features:

+* **Streams** are opaque objects created by the runtime when a file is opened for reading or writing.
+They read and write individual bits.
+Primarily I would like to mock everything to do with streams in the tests &mdash; but it might make sense to have an integration test file that uses real streams and real files, too.

+* **ccc** (or `call-with-current-continuation`) is a control mechanism that tells the evaluator to return to a point in the execution that was saved earlier.
+Saving the execution state means saving the current evaluation stack, and being able to reinstate it when a continuation is invoked.
+The current Perl implementation uses a mutable Perl array for the evaluation stack, instead of a persistent Bel list; this means that unlike the Bel implementation of the evaluator, the Perl implementation has to defensively copy the whole stack both when taking the continuation and when invoking it.
+(Either that, or we modify the Perl evaluator to use a persistent Bel list too.)

+* **Threads** (so called "green threads") allow execution of different evaluation stacks to be interleaved and executed in "round-robin" style.
+Therefore, threads can be seen as "parallel execution contexts".
+Dynamic and lexical variables are local to a thread; global variables are shared between all threads.
+It's possible to prevent the scheduler from descheduling the current thread by binding the dynamic `lock` variable.
+Failing to do this might result in unexpected interactions between threads.
+The concurrency is "co-operative", which means that any thread could block the others forever by never releasing the lock.

+* **Evaluator**; there's a Bel evaluator written in Perl already.
+It hard-codes a number of behaviors that shouldn't be hard-coded, most of all _itself_.
+In Bel, any part of the evaluator could be overridden by a new function, at which point it takes effect immediately.
+In the long run, the Bel evaluator will replace the Perl evaluator.
+We might be able to write tests for parts of the Bel evaluator by intercepting the recursive call to `mev` inside of it.

+* **Reader**; there's a reader written in Perl already.
+It hard-codes the syntactic forms it recognizes; these should in fact be extensible.

+* **Backquotes** (or "quasiquoting"); there's a backquote expander written in Perl already.
+It runs earlier than it should.
+(It runs right after reading, before evaluation.
+It should run as a normal macro, and then be evaluated.
+There must be a conformance test that could expose this difference.)
+The main difficulty in getting rid of the Perl version and running backquotes in Bel is that the definition of the backquotes macro relies on working backquotes.

+* **Printer**; there's a printer written in Perl already.
+It's largely feature-complete, but just like the evaluator and reader, it's not extensible enough.
+It also doesn't handle cyclic structures and named pairs, although it could do that.

+* **chars**; this global definition contains a very long Bel list of pairs where the key is a `char` and the value is a list of bits representing how that character is encoded in _some_ character encoding.
+(This implementation is going to go with UTF-8.)
+Although it would be feasible to build the entire list for millions of characters in memory (or to compromise and only build it for, say the Latin-1 subset or characters), probably a saner approach would be to generate this list on-demand.
+Preferably it would also conspire with the `nth` function somehow, in order to make character lookup `O(1)` instead of `O(n)`.

 ## Contributing

 If you'd like to contribute, please fork the repository and make changes as you'd like.